 While some recurring costs, such as food, may be lower per month for smaller breeds, the longer life span means more costs in total.
 One of the primary factors in the full-life cost of owning a dog is veterinary costs.

-Medium dogs have a relatively long lifespan making them the most expensive sized dog to own.
+Medium dogs have 13 year long lifespan, making them the most expensive sized dog to own.
 Medium dogs are some of the more popular dog breeds, but pet parents should expect to pay a lifetime cost of $15,782 for their dog.

-The lifetime costs of owning a large dog are the lowest of all dog sizes.
+The lifetime cost of owning a large dog is $14,480, which is the lowest of all dog sizes.
 However, that is because large dogs have a life expectancy of just 10 years.

 Additionally, large dogs have a chance of incurring extra expenses, particularly when it comes to medical expenses and large breed health conditions.